-This paper continues the analysis of the diurnal climatology of the Canadian Prairies using the excellent climate station data (Betts et al., 2013a,b, 2014a,b, 2015).
-In addition to standard hourly climate variables of high quality, these data have a remarkable set of hourly observations of opaque or reflective cloud cover in tenths, made by trained observers who have followed the same protocol for 60 years (MANOBS, 2013).
+This paper continues the analysis of the diurnal climatology of the Canadian Prairies using the excellent climate station data [7-11].
+In addition to standard hourly climate variables of high quality, these data have a remarkable set of hourly observations of opaque or reflective cloud cover in tenths, made by trained observers who have followed the same protocol for 60 years [12].
 Opaque cloud is defined as cloud that obscures the sun, moon or stars.
-These opaque cloud observations (estimated as a fraction of the sky in tenths) are sufficiently good that we were able to calibrated daily means of opaque cloud at Regina, Saskatchewan against multiyear shortwave and longwave radiation data from the Baseline Surface Radiation Network (BSRN) station at Bratt's Lake 25 km away (Betts et al., 2015).
-This gives daily shortwave and longwave cloud forcing (SWCF, LWCF), as well as net radiation, Rn, as a function of daily mean opaque cloud cover.
+These opaque cloud observations (estimated as a fraction of the sky in tenths) are sufficiently good that we were able to calibrated daily means of opaque cloud at Regina, Saskatchewan against multiyear shortwave and longwave radiation data from the Baseline Surface Radiation Network (BSRN) station at Bratt's Lake 25km away [13].
+This gives daily shortwave and longwave cloud forcing (SWCF, LWCF), as well as net radiation, R_n, as a function of daily mean opaque cloud cover.
 These Prairie data have a full hourly set of temperature, relative humidity, windspeed and direction, precipitation, cloud and derived radiation, as well as snow depth.
 This broadens and deepens our understanding of the diurnal climatology of the fully coupled land-surface-atmosphere-cloud system.
-Previously, the coupling between cloud forcing and the diurnal cycle of temperature over land (Betts, 2015) has received rather little quantitative analysis.
+Previously, the coupling between cloud forcing and the diurnal cycle of temperature over land [11] has received rather little quantitative analysis.